anmsajedulalam/new_repo/data/project_readme.md

     *   *Config*: Requires `TAVILY_API_KEY` in `config.py`.
 Skips gracefully if missing.

 ### ⚡ Real-time Token Streaming
-The Streamlit interface now supports **Real-time Status Updates** ("Retrieving...", "Grading...") and robust answer streaming, ensuring you always know what the agent is currently doing.
+The Streamlit interface now supports **token-by-token streaming**, mimicking the "typing" effect of modern LLM applications.
+It also provides granular status updates (e.g., "Retrieving...", "Grading...") so you know exactly what the agent is doing at each step.

-### 💬 Smart Chitchat
-The agent now includes a **Router Node** that intelligently distinguishes between:
-*   **Domain Queries**: Uses RAG (e.g., "What is Project Omega?").
-*   **Casual Chat**: Handles greetings ("Hi", "Thanks") directly without searching the database, making interactions faster and more natural.

-### 🛡️ Robust Error Handling
-*   **Content Safety**: Automatically handles Azure's "Responsible AI" policy violations by gracefully informing the user instead of crashing.
-*   **Fallback Logic**: If the router fails, it safely defaults to general conversation.

 ## 📊 Streamlit Dashboard & Deployment